factula/sumtool/README.md

 - - Search for common factuality errors across your dataset (i.e. find all numerical errors)
 - - Explore faithfulness & factuality annotations (if available)

+- An interactive query interface for ngram lookup
+- - search for a ngram query from the dataset

 ## References

 [References](reference.md)